classroomtechtools/modularLibrariesV8/VerboseErrors/README.md

 # VerboseErrors

-Custom errors in the Google AppsScript online editor, made a cinch.
+Errors that tell us more about what's happening in Google Apps Script's online editor, made a cinch.

 ## Tutorial